 About Arkansas’s Health Insurance Marketplace

-The ACA’s open enrollment for its Health Insurance Marketplace runs from November 1 to December 15 each year for coverage that starts the following January 1.
+The ACA’s open enrollment for its Health Insurance Marketplace runs from November 1 to January 15 for coverage that starts the following January 1.
 You need to re-enroll during each year’s open enrollment to avoid a break in coverage.

 Today Arkansas has a state-based Marketplace-Federal Platform.
 In 2019, the Arkansas Insurance Department created a division called the Arkansas Health Insurance Marketplace (AHIM).
 This division manages and implements the state-based health insurance exchange following state and federal law.9 However, the state relies on the federal website for eligibility and enrollment functions.10

 You can buy ACA-compliant coverage through the exchanges or certified agents and brokers.
 For families and individuals, Obamacare may be the best low-cost health insurance due to the available subsidies that lower premiums.
 If you are self-employed with no employees, you can access the same health insurance options as families and individuals.

 Individual Health Insurance Companies in Arkansas

 Three health insurance companies offer on-Marketplace Individual Qualified Health Plans through the Arkansas exchange for 2022: